 - i.
 Dropping a course or courses (officially or unofficially). - ii.
 Withdrawing from the University. - iii.
-Cancellation of a class by the University. - iv.
-Death of the student.
+Cancellation of a class by the University.

 EQUAL EXCHANGE OF COURSES:

 Schedule changes involving the dropping and adding of an equal number of equivalent level student credit hours at the same time for the same term within the same campus program require no refund or assessment of additional maintenance fees; however, adjustment of related special course fees or lab fees may be required.
 Schedule changes between campus courses and DMBA and RODP courses are not equal exchanges.